tireddy2/Hybrid-KEM-with-COSE-JOSE/draft-reddy-cose-jose-pqc-hybrid-hpke.md

 During the transition from traditional to post-quantum algorithms, there is a desire or a requirement for protocols that use both algorithm types.
 Hybrid key exchange refers to using multiple key exchange algorithms simultaneously and combining the result with the goal of providing security even if all but one of the component algorithms is broken.
 It is motivated by transition to post-quantum cryptography.

 HPKE offers a variant of public-key encryption of arbitrary-sized plaintexts for a recipient public key.
-The specifications for the use of HPKE with JOSE and COSE are described in {{?I-D.rha-jose-hpke-encrypt}} and {{?I-D.ietf-cose-hpke}}, respectively.
+The specifications for the use of HPKE with JOSE and COSE are described in {{?I-D.ietf-jose-hpke-encrypt}} and {{?I-D.ietf-cose-hpke}}, respectively.
 HPKE can be extended to support PQ/T Hybrid KEM as defined in {{?I-D.connolly-cfrg-xwing-kem}}.
 This specification defines PQ/T Hybrid KEM in HPKE for use with JOSE and COSE.

 # Conventions and Definitions